absolutezeroo/absolutezeroo/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning Vue 3;
+- 🌱 I’m currently learning Angular 11;
-- 🖥️ My last project it's my boilerplate for authentication;
 - 💬 Ask me about anything, I am happy to help;

 **Languages and Tools:**